JenPatchett/gauge-maven-test/README.md

 ## Clone Scala-webapp
 Clone [scala-webapp](https://github.com/rayhaanbhikha/scala-webapp) from Rayhaan Bhikha

-Once cloned, run Docker, cd into scala-webapp in Terminal, then follow instructions in the [README.md](https://github.com/rayhaanbhikha/scala-webapp)
+Once cloned, start Docker, cd into scala-webapp in Terminal, then follow instructions in the [README.md](https://github.com/rayhaanbhikha/scala-webapp) to run the Docker containers.

 ## Docker